T-SHRED: Symbolic Regression for Regularization and Model Discovery with Transformer Shallow Recurrent Decoders: Introduction

 While it is clear that the theoretical motivation for SHRED models has led to promising results, its architecture does not take advantage of recent deep learning advancement for temporal data which include transformer models.
-First used for machine translation \cite{vaswani2017attention}, the self-attention mechanism in the transformer is able to learn complex patterns from large datasets.
-Since then, significant empirical evidence has been produced showing that transformer-based models scale exceptionally well with more data in a rich variety of domains and architectures \cite{Zhai_2022_CVPR, kaplan2020scaling, liang2024scaling}.
+First used for machine translation \cite{vaswani2017attention}, the self-attention mechanism in the transformer is able to learn complex patterns from large datasets \ay{by acting on the input as a fully connected graph of tokens \cite{joshi2025transformers}}.
+Since \ay{their inception}, significant empirical evidence has been produced showing that transformer-based models scale exceptionally well with more data in a rich variety of domains and architectures \cite{Zhai_2022_CVPR, kaplan2020scaling, liang2024scaling}. \ay{Transformers are powerful encoder functions that have been used extensively in foundation models due to their capacity to capture complex interactions between input elements while simultaneously being hardware efficient \cite{DBLP:journals/corr/abs-2108-07258}}.

 The attention mechanism, on the other hand, is not optimally designed for physics modeling with symbolic understanding.
 Recall that the attention mechanism is based on mapping a query with a key-value pair~\cite{vaswani2017attention}.
 A strong motivation for the attention mechanism is to query information from rich historically available data~\cite{wang2025learning,zhong2025understanding}.
-We believe that this is one of the key reasons why current transformer architectures are suboptimal for physics and time-series learning~\cite{ekambaram2024tiny}, as the vanilla attention design would simply query and replicate historically available data, but it might not learn nor extract the underlying physical laws.
-To address this limitation, we leverage the observation that the attention mechanism can be interpreted as a numerical ODE solver for the convection-diffusion equation in a multiple-particle dynamical system~\cite{lu2019understanding,chen2018neural,agarwal2024iterated,sander2022sinkformers}.
+To improve the performance of transformers on physics and time-series learning, we leverage the observation that the attention mechanism can be interpreted as a numerical ODE solver for the convection-diffusion equation in a multiple-particle dynamical system~\cite{lu2019understanding,chen2018neural,agarwal2024iterated,sander2022sinkformers}.
 Building upon the dynamical systems perspective, linear attention~\cite{zeng2023transformers,katharopoulos2020transformers,dao2024transformers} provides a compelling alternative that not only achieves strong empirical performances, but also aligns well with the structure of physical laws.
-This connection motivates us to further incorporate symbolic regression to capture more broader dynamics, with the potential to generalize across a wider range of physical systems.
+This connection motivates us to further incorporate symbolic regression to capture a broader range of dynamics, with the potential to generalize across a wider range of physical systems.